OCA/stock-logistics-workflow/stock_dropshipping_dual_invoice/README.rst

 The wizard to generate the invoice has been modified to ask for the two journals to use for the two invoices that will be created.

+The generated customer and supplier invoices are then linked to the sale and purchase, respectively.

 See also the discussion on odoo/odoo#4131.

 Known issues